How to Get a Japanese Phone Number | Online Contracts and More!

 Many people may come to Japan with a SIM card from their home country and an international data plan.
 While this is great for first arriving and short trips, there are many things that you need a Japanese phone number for in Japan.

-If you want to create a Japanese bank account, lease an apartment or home, enter a company or school, or fill out the other large amounts of various Japanese paperwork, a Japanese phone number is required.
+A Japanese phone number is required to create a Japanese bank account, lease an apartment or home, enter a company or school, or fill out other large amounts of various Japanese paperwork.

-Sadly, free calling apps that provide a phone number like LINE and Skype aren’t good enough.
-You’ll need a number that starts with 090, 080, or 070 for official papers.
+Sadly, free calling apps that provide a phone number, like LINE and Skype, aren’t good enough.
+You’ll need a number that starts with 090, 080, or 070 for official papers and filling out forms.

-Please note, that there are some contracts with data-only SIM cards that will give you a phone number that starts with 050.
+Please note that some contracts with data-only SIM cards will give you a phone number that starts with 050.
 These are IP phone services that use internet lines.
-They are usually less expensive than regular lines and are great for using data when you’re not in a place with internet.
+They are usually less expensive than regular lines and are great for using data when you’re not in a place with the internet.
 But be careful!
 Phone numbers with 050 cannot be used in official situations like creating a bank account or signing a lease.

 ↑ Go back to the table of contents